 The Perils of Over-Steeping: Over-extraction occurs when coffee grounds are exposed to water for too long, or the grind is too fine.
 This prolonged exposure pulls out more than just the desirable flavors – it starts extracting the bitter compounds.
 It's like steeping your tea for too long and ending up with a mouth-puckering drink.

 Avoiding the Over-Extraction Trap: Common mistakes include brewing your coffee for too long or using a grind setting that's too fine for your brewing method.
-Paying attention to your brewing time and grind coarseness can make a world of difference in dodging that bitter bullet.
+Paying attention to your brewing time and grind coarseness can make a world of difference in dodging bitter coffee.

 Water Temperature Woes